 Natural formation or Native American totem?
 Local legends imply that it could be either, or perhaps both.

-Onlookers say this large, 20 ft rock formation looks like a “God” sitting on the mountain top.
-After a 2 hour hike, this unexplained tower appears to have an altar for worship, or simply a sitting area for visitors.
+Sitting on the mountain top this rock formation appears as your reward after a two hour hike.
+This unexplained tower appears to have an altar for worship, or simply a sitting area for visitors.

 The large cap stone precariously sitting atop the stone column almost looks like a hat.
 While there are local mysteries regarding the formation’s origins, geologists actually have a name for this type of rock: a “Table Rock” formation, not unlike the Jug Rock formation in Indiana or the Turnip Rock formation in Michigan.